sasagawa888/nprolog/document/MANUAL.md

 Goals are always successful.

 ### □ var(X)
-Check if X is the assigned variable.
+Succeeds if `X` is an unbound variable.

 ### □ write(Term)
 Write to standard output device.